Sun and sunburn

 Avoid the sun as much as possible when the sun is strong

-In the UK, stay in the shade or indoors as much as possible between 11 am and 3 pm in the summer months (May to September).
+In the UK, avoid direct sun exposure between 11 am and 3 pm between March to September.
 This applies all year round in hotter countries nearer to the equator.
 This middle time of the day is when the sun's rays are the strongest.
-Trees, umbrellas and canopies can all provide good shade.
+Trees, umbrellas and canopies or suitable clothing can all provide good shade.

 Cover up

 Wear wide-brimmed hats with a brim that goes all around the hat to protect the face and neck.
 These are the areas most commonly result in sunburned skin.
 Men, in particular, seem most likely to develop skin cancers on their necks, shoulders and backs (women tend to get skin cancers more on their legs and arms).
-Baseball caps are not as effective, as they shade the face but not the neck, lower face and ears (unless you buy one with a cotton neck protector).
-Young children should wear hats with neck protectors too.
+Baseball caps are not as effective, as they shade the face but not the neck, lower face and ears (unless you buy one with a neck protector).
+Young children should wear hats with neck protectors.

 Wear wrap-around sunglasses (your eyes can get sun damage too).
 Make sure the sunglasses conform to the European Standard, indicated by the CE mark (or equivalent) and are labelled as providing protection against UV light.